Mindwerks/wildmidi/README.md

 * API change: WildMidi_GetLyric() added to support embedded text, such as KAR files.
 * API change: WildMidi_GetError() and WildMidi_ClearError() added to
-  cleanly check for, retrieve and clear error messages.
+  cleanly check for, retrieve, and clear error messages.
 They no longer go to stderr.
 * Support for loading XMI (XMIDI format) and XFM files, such as from Arena.
   Thanks Ryan Nunn for releasing his code under the LGPL.